macOS Catalina: How to Say Goodbye to 32-bit

 Who’s This Going to Impact?

-But let’s take a step back from that pain point because we’re not there just yet.
+But let’s take a step back from that pain point because if you haven’t upgraded to Catalina yet, you haven’t crossed this bridge yet.
 Everything is testable.
 With a quick inventory of your environment, you have the visibility to see which apps are still on 32-bit.
 From there, you can explore conversations with those vendors to understand if and when they will incorporate 64-bit.
 Or, you can find a replacement for those apps and run it by your users before making a switch.

 We’re Ready.
 Wait…Are We?

-When Catalina ships, apps using 32-bit code won’t work—plain and simple.
+Catalina is here and apps using 32-bit code won’t work—plain and simple.
 Seeing your environment and testing within it will always be the name of the game.
 Today it’s 32-bit apps.
 Tomorrow you’ll be ready and tackling something new.

 Learn More About macOS Catalina

-Register for the live webinar on Thursday, September 5 for three things to know before Catalina’s arrival.
+Listen to the on-demand webinar for three things to know about Catalina’s arrival.